-Compare pet insurance estimates for your Miniature Schnauzer from NZ's top providers.
-Miniature Schnauzers are a popular small breed in New Zealand - find the right cover for common conditions like pancreatitis, urinary stones, and cataracts.
+Compare pet insurance estimates for your Miniature Schnauzer from Australia's leading providers.
+Miniature Schnauzers are a popular small breed across Australia - find the right cover for common conditions like pancreatitis, urinary stones, and cataracts.

-The Miniature Schnauzer is a popular small breed in New Zealand, registered through the New Zealand Kennel Club (NZKC).
-Originally bred in Germany as a ratting dog, these spirited and intelligent dogs have become firm favourites with Kiwi families and apartment dwellers alike thanks to their compact size, low-shedding coat, and alert temperament.
+The Miniature Schnauzer is a popular small breed in Australia, registered through Dogs Australia (ANKC).
+Originally bred in Germany as a ratting dog, these spirited and intelligent dogs have become firm favourites with Australian families and apartment dwellers thanks to their compact size, low-shedding coat, and alert temperament.

 From an insurance perspective, Miniature Schnauzers have a distinct health profile compared to larger breeds.
 Their smaller size means lower medication and anaesthesia costs, but they are predisposed to several breed-specific conditions - most notably pancreatitis, urinary stones, cataracts, and liver shunts.
 Pancreatitis in particular is significantly more common in Miniature Schnauzers than in most other breeds due to their tendency towards high blood lipid levels.

-All major NZ pet insurance providers - including Cove, PD Insurance, Southern Cross, and Petcover - offer cover for Miniature Schnauzers.
+Major Australian pet insurance providers - including Bow Wow Meow, RSPCA Pet Insurance, Budget Direct Pet, and Medibank Pet Insurance - offer cover for Miniature Schnauzers.
+Most policies are underwritten by PetSure, Australia's largest pet insurance underwriter.
 Premiums are generally lower than for large breeds.
-See our full NZ pet insurance comparison for more.
+See our full Australian pet insurance comparison for more.

 Miniature Schnauzers are predisposed to several breed-specific conditions.
 Understanding these can help you choose appropriate cover.